Saadiee/azure-administrator-portfolio/02-vnet-hubspoke/README.md

 ### Effective Routes

 The Effective Routes blade is the ground truth for what routing is actually active on a VM's NIC.
-It shows every route Azure is applying — system defaults, peering routes, and UDRs — with their current state.
+It shows every route Azure is applying (system defaults, peering routes, and UDRs) with their current state.
 This is the correct tool for verifying forced tunnelling, not just checking that a route table exists.

 The key row is 0.0.0.0/0.
-The Default source entry for Internet shows State: Invalid — Azure's own system route has been overridden and is no longer active.
+The Default source entry for Internet shows State: Invalid; Azure's own system route has been overridden and is no longer active.
 The User source entry for Virtual appliance shows State: Active, confirming the UDR is in effect and all internet-bound traffic from this VM goes through vm-inspection.

 <img src="screenshots/15-vm-finance-effective-routes.png" width="700" alt="vm-finance effective routes">